guillempuche/skia-wallet-wiki/Security.md

 LavaMoat's creator did a [talk in Speakeasy JS](https://youtu.be/iaqe6F4S2tA) in 2021 about an attack dono to a Javacript library used by multiple projects in the blockchain.

-List of ways Metamask saves the data:
+List of ways Metamask saves the user's data:

+- Browser extensions needs to write a [manifest file](https://developer.chrome.com/docs/extensions/mv3/manifest/) to tell to the browsers the permissions, icons... they gonna use.
+[Metamask's manifest](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/manifest/v3/_base.json) has a permission for [storage](https://developer.chrome.com/docs/extensions/reference/storage/), it's very similar as `localStorage` but with some differences commented in the previous link .
-- File [`background`](https://github.com/MetaMask/metamask-extension/blob/b170211700/app/scripts/background.js) contains big part of the data management of the Metamask extension.
+- The file [`background`](https://github.com/MetaMask/metamask-extension/blob/b170211700/app/scripts/background.js) contains big part of the data management of the Metamask extension.
-  - [`initApp`](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/background.js#L90) is where all is started
+  - [`initApp`](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/background.js#L90) is where big part of `background` code is initialized.
 - [`MetamaskController`](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/metamask-controller.js#L161): used to store the user's state related to the Metamask extension.
 Where is it called? in file [background](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/background.js#L314)
-- User's preferences (locale, features that user wants to see...) are saving in the local storage (field [`store`](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/controllers/preferences.js#L19) in `PreferencesController`.
+- User's preferences (locale, features that user wants to see...) are saved in the field called [`store`](https://github.com/MetaMask/metamask-extension/blob/b170211700d78655eacc76feda0ea3b393366e1c/app/scripts/controllers/preferences.js#L19) in `PreferencesController`.
-- A common Javascript library used by Metamask is [@metamask/obs-store](https://github.com/MetaMask/obs-store).
-One of the most used parts of the code is [`ObservableStore`](https://github.com/MetaMask/obs-store/blob/main/src/ObservableStore.ts).
+- A common Javascript library used by Metamask is [@metamask/obs-store](https://github.com/MetaMask/obs-store), also called `ObservableStore` or _vault_.
+The main code is [here](https://github.com/MetaMask/obs-store/blob/main/src/ObservableStore.ts).
 - For creating, deleting... the private keys, the Javascript library used is [Keyring Controller](https://github.com/MetaMask/KeyringController/).
-All the code is [here](https://github.com/MetaMask/KeyringController/blob/main/index.js).
-Some example of the methods:
+The library uses the library `ObservableStore` to store data.
+The code is [here](https://github.com/MetaMask/KeyringController/blob/main/index.js).
+Some of its methods:
   - [`createNewVaultAndRestore`](https://github.com/MetaMask/KeyringController/blob/0a92a4b2ef80b665ae8240881b3a1f2d7715d514/index.js#L100)).
 It _"destroys any old encrypted storage, creates a new encrypted store with the given password, creates a new HD wallet from the given seed with 1 account."_
-  - [`persistAllKeyrings`](https://github.com/MetaMask/KeyringController/blob/0a92a4b2ef80b665ae8240881b3a1f2d7715d514/index.js#L549): encrypts (with [browser-passworder](https://github.com/MetaMask/browser-passworder) and stores (with `ObservableStore`, previously commented) the user's mnemonic key
+  - [`persistAllKeyrings`](https://github.com/MetaMask/KeyringController/blob/0a92a4b2ef80b665ae8240881b3a1f2d7715d514/index.js#L549) is runned inside `createNewVaultAndRestore`.
+It encrypts (with [browser-passworder](https://github.com/MetaMask/browser-passworder) and stores (with `ObservableStore`) the user's mnemonic key (also called _seed phrase_).
+- Etcetera

 ## Protect against security risks